btholt/intermediate-react-v6/lessons/07-optimistic-values/B-the-project.md

 Let's open the project.

-1. Open optimisitic folder in your editor of choice
+1. Open optimistic folder in your editor of choice
 1. Run `npm install`
 1. Glance at server.js - it responds to GET and POST on /thoughts
 1. Run `npm run dev:server` to run the server